 Recent Videos (December 2016 to present)

 Our first live broadcast was on December 18, 2016, using Facebook Live and a webcam connected to a laptop.
 We’ve come a long way since then, but this is the first high-definition broadcast, and although it was a proof-of-concept test, it effectively kicked off our streaming ministry.
-Although we have archives of these videos, the easiest way to find them on on our Notchey Creek Baptist Church Facebook page.
+Although we have archives of these videos, the easiest way to find them is on our Notchey Creek Baptist Church Facebook page.
 We started with 720p (a Facebook requirement at the time) and moved to 1080p in early 2019.
 In January 2018, we moved from the laptop with a webcam to a multi-camera setup which allowed us to capture a combination of shots, such as wide-angle and zoomed-in shots for special music and preaching.

 Near History (circa 2010 to December 2016)